AI in the enterprise: guide covering every department with governance, risks, and roadmap

 Customer support and service centres

-A tiered model works well: AI handles standard cases autonomously (Tier 0), assists agents with medium complexity (Tier 1), and provides a summary of the prior thread on escalation.
+In practice, a tiered model often works: AI handles standard cases (Tier 0), assists on medium-complexity issues (Tier 1), and on escalation supplies a summary of the thread so far.

 Automation in support